 A restorative, vegetable-forward steamed chicken and turnip noodle ramen recipe featuring tender spiralized ramen noodles and a host of winter vegetables served in a rich ramen broth topped with juicy, flavorful steamed chicken breasts.
-This turnip noodle ramen recipe is naturally gluten-free and includes a simple Whole30-compliant variation.
+This turnip noodle ramen recipe is naturally gluten-free.
 This post was created in partnership with SVO Farmer Focus Chicken.

 As Brian hauled the Christmas tree out the door over the weekend, the whole house seemed to exhale.
 For one thing, we reclaimed much needed space in our living room.
 But we were also relieved to be getting back to everyday life and important things that seem to fall away during the holidays, like eating vegetables.

 This steamed chicken and turnip noodle ramen is here to help with that.
 A rich chicken broth (extra points for homemade) tricked out with ginger, garlic, and soy sauce (or coconut aminos) provides a wonderful flavor base that underpins the tender, slightly al dente turnip noodles and other add-ons like julienned carrots and green onions, sautéed mushrooms and bok choy, and thinly sliced watermelon radishes.
 Eating well should always taste good and this dish is totally here for it.